-The procedures outlined above that have endured for scores of decades, represent the standard scientific method, which tells scientists that anything has validity or not.
+The procedures outlined above that have endured for several centuries represent the standard scientific method, which tells scientists that anything has validity or not.
 Some scientists however find it easy to disregard that which officially gives credibility to their craft and go on to make dismissive and sometimes pompous declarations that attempt to discredit the existence of God, without a shred of scientific proof.

 If the scientific method has not been or cannot be applied to this question then I submit scientists have no basis for denying that God exists or for rejecting related faith-based phenomena.
-I also challenge news reporters and especially some mainstream media outlets to disclose the basis of their information that so often they use to vilify people who express religious beliefs.
+The challenge also goes out to news reporters and especially some mainstream media outlets to disclose the basis of the verified information that so often they use to vilify people who express religious beliefs.

-In like manner some believers in a Deity do not accept scientific claims are invalid unless these acknowledge the Hand of God.
+In like manner some believers in a Deity expect scientific claims are invalid unless they acknowledge the Hand of God.
 A person does not have to believe in God to arrive at science-based conclusions.
-So there is no reason for the theologically faithful to reject science’s explanation of the world or for the scientific minded to reject the validity of religious commitment.
+So there is no reason for the theological faithful to reject science’s explanation of the world or for the scientific minded to reject the validity of religious commitment.
 For it is clear science and theology are two different but equally legitimate ways of acquiring knowledge about us our world and beyond.
 Science uses observable data and experiments to establish knowledge, while for theology Bible-based information and faith are the authority for determining truth.
-It is somewhat unbelievable that some educated and otherwise intelligent individuals cannot grasp this dichotomy; chief in this group are political, governmental, and as noted, many otherwise respectable media organizations.
-It is as if employees, management and owners of businesses as well as those in government and related agencies are forced to accept an inviolable imperative code, which entails accepting the superiority of science… or else!
-As a source of knowledge about the world however, neither science nor theology can be said to be superior or inferior to the other, just different.

 Individuals must be allowed to choose where their allegiance will go; whether to one, neither, or both sides and be officially accepted without provoking the ire or disrespect of their colleagues, organization or the public.
 After all isn’t this what is expected of an enlightened, democratic society?
 Leading proponents in either field should feel secure in their respective realm to make pronouncements about their area of expertise or familiarity without taking an adversarial stance against the other.
-The colleagues of the people who feel compelled to criticize and denounce all of Christianity or Science should seriously question those individuals’ respectability and maturity.
-The action of those who reject without evidence, usually because they have an advantage (favorable attention or airtime), amounts to shameful bullying behavior.
-Otherwise the honorable goal of science and theology is one of mutual acceptance, respect and peaceful co-existence.
+The colleagues of the people who feel compelled mainly to criticize and denounce all of Christianity or Science should seriously question these individuals’ respectability and maturity.
+The action of those who reject without evidence, usually because they have an advantage (favorable attention or airtime), amounts to shameless bullying behavior.
+Otherwise an honorable goal of Science and Theology would be to share mutual acceptance, respect and peaceful co-existence.

 Science has the following to say about how everything came to be:

-This scientific explanation of the beginning is totally understandable, though like that of Christianity it is still difficult to imagine.
-Unlike the Christian view of God being responsible for creation however, Science came up with “… an unimaginably hot, dense point”2 as the starting point.
+This scientific explanation of the beginning is totally understandable.
+They don’t know.
+But like the Christian view of God causing creation ex nihilo (out of nothing) however, Science came up with “… an unimaginably hot, dense point”2 as the starting point of the universe.
 This sudden appearance of a “point” on its own is problematic.
 It is neither natural nor realistic for the human mind to grasp.
-On top of that the “point” came with qualities or characteristics; it was hot and capable of expansion.
+On top of that the “point” came with qualities or characteristics: it was hot and capable of expansion.
 So was this “point“ physical?
 If not what was it?
 If it were it would be expected to act under physical laws.
 Did it?
 Did it have dimensions?
-We are told: “… the universe doubled in size at least 90 times, going from subatomic-sized to golf-ball-sized almost instantaneously.”2 If this “inflation” as the rapid expansion is called was instantaneous (that is without time to cool off as happened later) what stopped it from continuing to expand under the power of the same heat?
+We are told: “… the universe doubled in size at least 90 times, going from subatomic-sized to golf-ball-sized almost instantaneously.”2 If this “inflation” as the rapid expansion is called was instantaneous (that is without time to cool off as happened later) what stopped it from continuing to expand under the power of the same heat that started the inflation?
 These are questions ordinary believers in the scientific origin of the world need to ask.
-Are they not asking them out loud because they cannot risk losing face or the economic benefits of their positions?
+Surely the average Science advocate does not ask these questions because they fully understand the scientific view of the origin of the universe.
+Are they not asking out loud because they cannot risk losing face or the economic benefits of their organizational positions?

-To the expert some of these questions are likely to have clear and logical answers.
-Still so much makes the scientific view difficult to comprehend that I wonder what answers the average person has to these questions or to be comfortable with the Big Bang theory.
+Because so much makes the scientific view difficult to comprehend one wonders what answers the average person has to these questions to be comfortable with accepting the Big Bang theory.

 Be that as it may, the following are clearly undeniable: